reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 With `Converter`s, we can convert web controller method arguments annotated with `@PathVariable`s or `@RequestParam`s to value objects.

 With a `HandlerMethodArgumentResolver`, we can resolve any method argument type.
-This is used heavily by the Spring framework itself, for example to resolve method arguments annotated with `@ModelAttribute` or `@PathVariable` or to resolve arguments of type `RequestEntity` or `Model`.
+This is used heavily by the Spring framework itself, for example, to resolve method arguments annotated with `@ModelAttribute` or `@PathVariable` or to resolve arguments of type `RequestEntity` or `Model`.

 You can view the example code on [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/argumentresolver).